Mr-L-Web/Student-Widget-App/README.md

 Apache Cordova app for ordering fictional widgets.
-HTML and Javascript contributions are commented with #TODO
+HTML contributions are commented with #TODO.
+Javascript contributions are marked with FR (functional requirements) comments